Unlearning Your Sex Education

 That early conditioning doesn’t just go away.

 It becomes the hesitation you experience when a partner asks what you like.
-Or the embarrassment when someone uses the proper terms for body parts.
-Or the disconnect you experience with your own body leading to lack of exploration of your wants and needs.
-Or the fear that maybe you’re not doing it right somehow.
+The embarrassment when someone uses the proper terms for body parts.
+The disconnect you experience with your own body leading to lack of exploration of your wants and needs.
+The fear that maybe you’re not doing it right somehow.

-Sexual shame happens when you grow up in an environment where curiosity is shut down, bodies aren’t talked about kindly, or desire is only validated for some - not for all.
+Sexual shame happens when you grow up in an environment where curiosity is shut down, bodies aren’t talked about with respect, and desire is only validated for some… not for all.
 Most people got the message: this isn’t something we should talk about.

 In Therapy, We Work Backward and Forward at the Same Time